kpsdev1/Treats-Sweet-Shop/TESTING.md

 ![Login validation](readme-docs/images/validator-login.jpg)
 </details>

-The **Add Product** and **Edit Product** pages threw errors in the Validator that were related to the Django **Summernote** widget that I used.
+The **Add Post** and **Edit Post** pages threw errors in the Validator that were related to the Django **Summernote** widget that I used.
 From searching on slack, speaking to tutor support and also talking to my mentor I was told that this is common with summernote and as I had not written the summernote code, I could ignore these errors as long as my code validated and make a note of it in the readme.
 These errors do not affect the site functionality in any way.
 Below you can see a screenshot of the errors.

 ![summernote errors](readme-docs/images/summernote-errors.jpg)
 - - -